Feature Annotations

 a flow starts with a dictionary access using the specified constant as the key.

-This is useful in cases such as Django's GET
+This is useful in cases such as Django's GET/POST/META dictionaries on the

 feature being added.